curegit/precure-stylegan/README.md

 We trained the models with the images of Precure character faces.
 We also tested it with other common datasets.

+## Todo

+- Write documentation
+- Make a script to mix styles

 ## Requirements

 - Python >= 3.6